JoshData/python-email-validator/README.md

 if you need strict validation against the email specs exactly, use [pyIsEmail](https://github.com/michaelherold/pyIsEmail).

-This library was first published in 2015.
-The current version is 1.1.1 (posted May 19, 2020). **Starting in version 1.1.0, the type of the value returned from `validate_email` has changed, but dict-style access to the validated address information still works, so it is backwards compatible.**

 This library is tested with Python 3.6+ but should work in earlier versions:

 [![Build Status](https://app.travis-ci.com/JoshData/python-email-validator.svg?branch=main)](https://app.travis-ci.com/JoshData/python-email-validator)

+---

+This library was first published in 2015.
+The current version is 1.2.1 (posted May 1, 2022).
+The main changes in version 1.2 are:

+* Rejecting domains with NULL MX records (when deliverability checks are turned on).
+* Rejecting unsafe unicode characters.
+(Some of these checks you should be doing on all of your user inputs already!)
+* Rejecting most special-use reserved domain names.
+A new `test_environment` option is added for using `@*.test` domains.
+* Some fixes in the tests.

+---

 Installation
 ------------